mjkenno/gitingStartedWC/README.md

 does everyone know how to play 2 truths 1 lie?

 Is this all we're going to be doing today :o

+pretty much, just mess around with github and Git-Good